Mayzone/The-Cooker/README.md

 Start game.
 All keybinds can be configured in "options" then "mod keybinds".

 # Update 21.
+18.02.2021 (Require fresh install)

+Removed sandboxing for auto bagging.

+Less spam is compatible with cook faster mod.

+Removed some chat messages.

+Added changing of menu color in main menu, menu.

+# Update 21.
 16.02.2021 (Require fresh install)

 Announce and less spam buttons work independent of each other.